 If you’re anything like me, then you have financial and bank accounts at multiple locations.
 Keeping track of all of these accounts can be cumbersome and annoying.
 Personal Capital lets you keep track of all of your accounts in one place, making it easy to track your net worth and investments.
-But is Personal Capital available in Canada?
+But is the Personal Capital app available in Canada?
 And if not, what is the best Canadian alternative?

 What is Personal Capital?

 Personal Capital is a wealth management service that also offers a free financial dashboard.
 Founded in 2009 and headquartered in San Carlos, California, Personal Capital currently has over 2 million users.
 But it’s important to note that their users primarily take advantage of the free financial dashboard.

 The financial dashboard is a combination of a budgeting app, net worth tracker, and investment tool.
 You can set up a free account and then link your existing financial and bank accounts (investment, chequing, savings, credit card, employer-sponsored retirement plans) to your dashboard.
 The free service also enables you to use their investment checkup tool to analyze your investment accounts.